ANTI-BULLYING

 RESTORATIVE PRACTICES AT JOHN THERRY CATHOLIC COLLEGE

-For teachers, principals and school support staff, restorative practices provides a proactive approach for building a school community based on cooperation, mutual understanding and respect.
-Restorative practices provides processes for holding students accountable for their actions and behaviour while at the same time building a nurturing school environment.
+For teachers, principals and College support staff, restorative practices provides a proactive approach for building a College community based on cooperation, mutual understanding and respect.
+Restorative practices provides processes for holding students accountable for their actions and behaviour while at the same time building a nurturing College environment.

 KEY PRINCIPLES